19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/The Spellcasting Systems/Word Based Spellcasting.md

 # Word Based Spellcasting

-In the classic high fantasy world, it is possible to cast [Spells](../Spells.md) by speaking magic words with gestures that conjure a ball of fire for example.
+For PCs that are [Level](../../../Player%20Characters/Derived%20Statistics/Level.md) 9 or higher, it is possible to cast [Spells](../Spells.md) by speaking magic words with gestures that conjure a ball of fire for example.

 The rules for [Word Based Spellcasting](Word%20Based%20Spellcasting.md) are as follows: